 How to Invest in ByteDance, the Company That Owns TikTok

-ByteDance is the Chinese company that owns TikTok, the 5th most popular social media platform in the world.
+TikTok is the 5th most popular social media platform in the world.

-It took just 9 months for TikTok to reach 100 million users, an unprecedented rate of growth.
-It's now used by more than 1.5 billion people each month, one of just 7 social media apps with more than 1 billion monthly active users.
+It's used by over 1.5 billion people each month, and is one of just eight social media apps with more than 1 billion monthly active users.

 Can you buy ByteDance stock?

 ByteDance is a private company.
-There is no ByteDance or TikTok symbol, and you cannot buy shares of it in your typical brokerage account.
+There is no ByteDance or TikTok symbol, and no way to buy shares through a standard brokerage account.

-The gap is largely attributed to political and regulatory risks in the U.S., where lawmakers have raised national security concerns over its Chinese ownership and may force it to divest TikTok's U.S. assets (more on this below).
+The gap is largely attributable to political and regulatory risks in the U.S., where lawmakers have raised national security concerns over ByteDance's Chinese ownership (more on this below).

 Fortunately, you don't need to wait for it to go public to invest in it.